 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the X-H1 and the E-M1 II are recent models that are part of the current product line-up.
-The E-M1 II replaced the earlier Olympus E-M1, while the X-H1 does not have a direct predecessor.
+The X-H1 is a recent model that features in the current product line-up of Fujifilm.
+In contrast, the E-M1 II has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the E-M1 II was succeeded by the Olympus E-M1 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Olympus websites.

 So what conclusions can be drawn?
 Is the Fujifilm X-H1 better than the Olympus E-M1 II or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.